 As a U.S. Citizen or green card holder you are legally required to file a U.S. tax return each year regardless of whether you already pay taxes in your residence country.

 We offer professional tax services.
 That means we figure out the best and most optimal way to file your U.S. tax return and avail you of all possible exclusions and deductions.
 But just as importantly - avoid the errors that would allow IRS to disallow your return and levy fines & penalties on top.
 You can also do them yourself - not that we recommend it.
 For more information please see IRS.

 The expatriate Foreign Earned Income Exclusion can only be claimed if you file your tax return on a timely basis.
 It is not automatic if you fail to file and can even be lost.

 As an expat living abroad you get an automatic extension to file until June 15th following the calendar year end.
-(You cannot file using the calendar year as is standard in Egypt for U.S. tax purposes).
+(You cannot file using the calendar year as is standard in Ecuador for U.S. tax purposes).
 You must, however, pay any tax that may be due by April 15th in order to avoid penalties and interest.
 You can get an extension to file (if you request it) until October 15th.

 There are other forms which must be filed if you have foreign bank or financial accounts; foreign investment company; or own 10% or more of a foreign corporation or foreign partnership.
 If you do not file these form or file them late, the IRS can impose penalties of $10,000 or more per form.
 These penalties are due regardless of whether you owe income taxes or not.